mngoe/openimis-fe-core_js/README.md

 - `formatMessage`: provide the translation of a module-prefixed key (fall back on openimis-fe_js/translations/ref.json)
 - `formatMessageWithValues`: provide the translation of a module-prefixed key, for messages with vairable parts
-- `formatAmount`: format an amount as a string
+- `formatAmount`: format an amount as a string with config
+    - `fe-core`, "thousandSeparator", "fr"
+    - `fe-core`, "numberOfDecimals", 2
+    - `fe-core`, "pricesAreDecimal", true the config thousandSeparator set the locale use by Intl.NumberFormat (e.g. "en") if you don't want formatting, set default value ""

 - `formatDateFromISO`: parse ISO date into (local) datetime

   Note: depends on the selected calendar (Gregorian vs. Nepali)